saptarshibasu/aws-study/README.md

 * Web didtributions can add a trusted signer to a specific cache behavior and thus using **signed cookie** or **signed URL** for a specific set of files only.
 However, for RTMP distributions, it has to be for the entire distribution
 * For **signed URLs** CloudFront checks if the URL has expired only at the begining of the download or play.
 If after the download or streaming starts the URL expires, the download or streaming will continue
 * **Geo restriction** applies to an entire web distribution.
 If you need to apply one restriction to part of your content and a different restriction (or no restriction) to another part of your content, you must either create separate CloudFront web distributions or use a third-party geolocation service
+* You can set up CloudFront with **origin failover** for scenarios that require high availability.
+To get started, create an origin group in which you designate a primary origin for CloudFront plus a second origin that CloudFront automatically switches to when the primary origin returns specific HTTP status code failure responses

 ## Snowball